 Family-friendly accommodation features flat-screen TVs, mini-refrigerators, complimentary Wi-Fi, and floor-to-ceiling windows with city views.
 Hotel suites and Club-level rooms offer access to the Westin Lounge executive club lounge, including a complimentary breakfast buffet and evening drinks.

 Relax after a busy day in the spa, work out in the hotel’s 24-hour fitness center, or take a dip in the glittering rooftop pool.
 Popular dining options include the first swim-up pool bar in Brisbane, a Jazz bar, and a signature restaurant with private dining.

 7. NEXT Hotel Brisbane

 Located along the Queen Street Mall with easy access to great shopping and restaurants, the NEXT hotel has an entrance directly across from the Myer Centre.
 Reach it by taking the Airtrain from Brisbane Airport to Central station, then you are a 10-minute walk from the hotel.

 The rooms are modern, minimalist, and luxurious.
 All rooms include a Samsung Galaxy device, four free minibar items, free local landline calls, free Club Lounge access, 48-inch smart television, walk-in shower, Dreamweaver queen bed, 300 thread-count bed linen, work desk, and Espresso coffee machine.
-There’s a 24-hour gym and 20-meter swimming pool, which shares a cool space with the hotel bar on the Club Lounge level.
+There’s a 24-hour gym and a 20-meter swimming pool, which shares a cool space with the hotel bar on the Club Lounge level.
 They play great music here in the evening, and it has great city views.
 The Club Lounge also offers showers and nap pods.

 Of note, the Sheraton Mirage Resort & Spa on the Gold Coast does not offer an executive club lounge.